YADGX/Python_Banking_App/README.md

 - The app will ask him to enter his Account ID and his/her Password (The password will be hidden due to the use of **getpass** function) <br/><br/>
 - Once he logs in he will have the choice of either withdrawing, Deposit, Transfer or Exit. <br/><br/>

-# If the user chooses to  Withdraw
+## If the user chooses to  Withdraw
-1- He will be asked from which account he would like to Withdraw his money.
-(Either Chacking or Savings Account) 2- Then he will be asked to enter the amount of money he would like to withdraw and it must be available in his balance.
+- He will be asked from which account he would like to Withdraw his money.
+(Either Checking or Savings Account)<br/><br/>
+- Then he will be asked to enter the amount of money he would like to withdraw and it must be available in his balance.<br/><br/>

 ## If he chooses Deposit
 1- He will be asked from which account he would like to Deposit his money (Either Chacking or Savings Accoount).